Republicans Propose Big Tax Cuts, But Target Popular Deductions

 The rollout, originally scheduled for Wednesday, was postponed to give bill drafters more time.
 They're still struggling to find sufficient revenue to avoid a budget-busting score.
 As a result, some of the tax changes have been made temporary or phased in over time.

+- Corporate profits from overseas would no longer be taxed, but there would be a minimum 10 percent tax on foreign subsidiaries.

-The plan also leaves intact a top individual tax rate of 39.6 percent to address charges that the cuts are unduly favorable to the rich.
+The plan leaves intact a top individual tax rate of 39.6 percent to address charges that the cuts are unduly favorable to the rich.
 The bill would raise the income threshold at which the top tax rate would apply to $500,000 or a million dollars for couples.
 In a boost for the wealthy, the plan also eliminates the alternative minimum tax and phases out the estate tax over a period of six years.

 Broadly speaking, the GOP bill would sharply reduce taxes on both individuals and corporations, potentially draining trillions of dollars from federal coffers over the next decade.
 The Republican budget, however, makes room for only $1.5 trillion in revenue reduction over that period.
 And fast-track Senate rules, designed to avoid a Democratic filibuster, say the bill can't add to the deficit beyond 10 years.